dd86k/ddhx/README.md

    352 B |        0 B/ 708.00 KB |   0.049%
 ```

-ddhx is a simple TUI hexadecimal file viewer meant to replace my
+ddhx is a quick and dirty TUI hexadecimal viewer meant to replace my
 [0xdd](https://github.com/dd86k/0xdd) utility, written in a proper system
 language, mostly for myself to use.